sarahgoodwin93/project1-The-Hike-Site/README.md

 - This 'Suggested Walks' page will provide links to various walks around Scotland with a little insight into each one.
 - This section will be updated as new walks are suggested in different areas around Scotland
-- Each walk and description has been taken from either [walkinghighlands](https://www.walkhighlands.co.uk/ "Link to walkinghighlands webpage") or [All Trails](https://www.alltrails.com/en-gb/?ref=header "Link to All trails webpage") and each section contains links to these sites and the relevant walk
+- Each walk and description has been taken from either [walkinghighlands](https://www.walkhighlands.co.uk/ "Link to walkinghighlands webpage"){:target="\_blank"} or [All Trails](https://www.alltrails.com/en-gb/?ref=header "Link to All trails webpage"){:target="\_blank"} and each section contains links to these sites and the relevant walk
 - 'Back to top' links have been added after each section so that users do not need to scroll all the way back up in they wish to move on from the page.

 #### Highlands - There are 4 walks for the Highlands